croningp/pycont/README.md

 Using a [config file](http://datalore.chem.gla.ac.uk/JOG/pycont/blob/master/tests/pump_setup_config.json), you can define:
 - the communication port you are using
+- some default configuration for pumps that will be applied to pumps unless otherwise specified
 - a description of each pumps you use in your system, for each pump you define:
-    - give a name to your pump, e.g. "acetone", which will ease the reuse of your code if you decide to change pump, the name can stay the same and your code work the same
+    - it's name, e.g. "acetone", which will ease the reuse of your code if you decide to change pump, the name can stay the same and your code work the same
+    - a config field which can contain:
       - the "back switch" value which represent the pumps id
       - the volume of the syringe (such that you only play with volume in your program, most intuitive)
       - the speed at which you want to operate (this can obviously be change while in operation)
+      - the micro_step_mode

 A config file looks like this:
 ```python